Medicines that affect mood

 Medicines that are known to cause low mood, depression or behaviour change for some people

-• Taking multiple medicines with side effect of altered mood can make the problem worse.
+- Taking multiple medicines with a side effect of altered mood can make the problem worse.

 Since not all changes in mood are caused by medicines, working out whether your mood changes are caused by your medicine is not always easy.
 Sometimes changes in your mood may be related to the condition you're being treated for, or other things going on in your life.

-Your doctor will look at your medicine list to see whether you're taking any that can cause mood changes.
-If you started getting noticeable mood changes after you began one of these medicines, it could be a reason.
+Your doctor or nurse prescriber will look at your medicine list to see whether you're taking any that can cause mood changes.
+If you started getting noticeable mood changes after you began one of these medicines, it could be due to that.

-If you're worried about changes in your mood, discuss this with your doctor or pharmacist immediately.
+If you're worried about changes in your mood, discuss this with your doctor, nurse prescriber or pharmacist immediately.
 Sometimes a more suitable dose or medicine can be found.
-Some medicines need to be stopped gradually, as stopping suddenly can make your symptoms worse, so always ask for advice before you stop.
+Some medicines need to be stopped gradually, as stopping suddenly can make your symptoms worse.
+Always ask for advice before you stop.

 If your medicine is causing a change to your mood, your mood should improve after stopping the medicine, and changes are likely to return if the medicine is tried again.